CtrlK

 Specificity

-Lists multiple specific concrete actions: 'conduct design interviews', 'generate five distinct UI variations', 'collect feedback', and 'produce implementation plans'.
-Uses third person voice correctly.
+Lists multiple specific concrete actions: 'conduct design interviews', 'generate five distinct UI variations in a temporary design lab', 'collect feedback', and 'produce implementation plans'.
+These are clear, actionable steps.

 3 / 3